What is the Current Ratio Formula?

 #1 Amazon’s Current Ratio

-Let’s take the example of Amazon Inc. The company has provided the current assets and current liabilities data in its annual report for the financial year ending on December 31, 2021.
+Here is an example of Amazon Inc., where the company provided the current assets and liabilities data in its annual report for the financial year ending on December 31, 2021.

 (Image Source: Amazon’s Annual Report 2021)

-From the balance sheet, we can infer that the company’s current assets were worth $161,580, and the current liabilities were $142,266.
+From the balance sheet, one can infer that the company’s current assets were worth $161,580, and the current liabilities were $142,266.
 Let’s find the company’s ratio by implementing the current ratio formula.

 Current assets: $161,580